Kinokkory/wiwinwlh/tutorial.md

 ```

 If a single parameter typeclass expresses a property of a type ( i.e. it's in a
-class or not in class ) then a multiparamater typeclass expresses relationships
+class or not in class ) then a multiparameter typeclass expresses relationships
 between types.
-For example whether if we wanted to express the relation a type
+For example if we wanted to express the relation a type
 can be converted to another type we might use a class like:

 ~~~~ {.haskell include="src/16-type-families/mparam.hs"}